-Students with an EHCP are admitted after consultation with Walsall LA SEND Team as to whether Joseph Leckie Academy are the appropriate educational provision.
+Students with an EHCP are admitted after consultation with Walsall LA SEND Team as to whether Joseph Leckie Academy is the appropriate educational provision.

 10.2 Primary transfer.
-Parents/carers are invited to meet the SENDCO at Academy Open Evenings, Parent Consultation Evenings and by appointment.
-During the summer term the SENDCO will visit all feeder schools in order to gather information about students.
+Parents/carers are invited to meet the SENDCO at Academy Open Evenings, Parent Consultation Evenings, 1:1 Year 6 meetings and by appointment.
+During the summer term the SENDCO and Transition Lead will visit all feeder schools in order to gather information about students.